 About Me

 Originally from Honduras, her family migrated to a suburb of Dayton, Ohio.
 Her multidisciplinary background reflects a lifelong commitment to curiosity, culture, and community.
-She holds a BFA in Fiber Arts from the University of Cincinnati, an MS in Social Administration from Case Western Reserve University, and an MLIS from Kent State University.
+She holds a BFA in Fiber Art from the University of Cincinnati, an MS in Social Administration from Case Western Reserve University, and an MLIS from Kent State University.

-Armijo lives in Northeastern Ohio with her husband and two children.
+She lives in Northeastern Ohio with her husband and two children.

 Armijo was recently interviewed by Books Are My People.
 Click here to listen to the interview.